9 Meanings

 Ba da ba, ba da ba, ba da ba ba ba da ba, yeah yeah.

-Central Reservation Lyrics as written by Beth Orton
+Cover art for Central Reservation lyrics by Beth Orton

 Plus its about life in general any day or situation of the week.
 Like one of those days where you wake up and say 'today is the day I will stop smoking" :)